View this Resource & FAQ page for training, current research, use protocols, and device FAQs.

 …the helmets that your company [Subsalve] produces are fantastic and already saved and continue saving lives in Bolivia.
 Our physicians are more familiar and eager to use the device and share the benefits with other hospitals.

-Approximately 30u201350% of patients were successfully managed with helmet respiratory support, not requiring escalation to intubation and mechanical ventilation.
+Approximately thirty to fifty percent of patients were successfully managed with helmet respiratory support, not requiring escalation to intubation and mechanical ventilation.

 Effective August 4th, 2020, the US FDA has authorized the Subsalve Oxygen Treatment Hood for emergency use in healthcare settings to treat patients during the COVID-19 pandemic, and has been added to Appendix B of the FDAu2019s Emergency Use Authorization (EUA).

 The Subsalve Oxygen Treatment Hood is a patient interface intended for helmet based Non Invasive Positive Pressure Ventilation (NIPPV) according to clinician established protocols.